DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 ~~~~~~~~~~

 The EAL uses the /sys/bus/pci utilities provided by the kernel to scan the content on the PCI bus.

-To access PCI memory, a kernel module called igb_uio provides a /dev/uioX device file
+To access PCI memory, a kernel module called uio_pci_generic provides a /dev/uioX device file
+and resource files in /sys
 that can be mmap'd to obtain access to PCI address space from the application.
-It uses the uio kernel feature (userland driver).
+The DPDK-specific igb_uio module can also be used for this.
+Both drivers use the uio kernel feature (userland driver).

 Per-lcore and Shared Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~